Rex Brothers: Milwaukee Brewers

 On December 1, 2021, Brothers signed a minor league contract with the Milwaukee Brewers.
 He was assigned to the Triple-A Nashville Sounds to begin the 2022 season.
 Brothers struggled immensely to the tune of a 17.36 ERA in 7 appearances for Nashville before he was released by the Brewers on May 3, 2022.

 On February 9, 2023, Brothers announced his retirement from professional baseball via his Instagram.

 Personal life

 Brothers has one brother, Hunter, and one sister, Cortney.
 Hunter also pitched at Lipscomb and was drafted by the Rockies in the 30th round of the 2014 MLB draft, playing two seasons in the minor leagues.

-Brothers and his wife, Jill, have two sons and a daughter, and reside in Tennessee during the off-season.
+Brothers and his wife, Jill, have three sons and a daughter, and reside in Tennessee during the off-season.